anandprabhakar0507/html-handbook/1-Preface.md

 My first HTML book is dated 1997 and it was called HTML Unleashed.
 A big, lots-of-pages long tome.

-20+ years passed and HTML is still the foundation of the Web, with minimal changes from back then.
+20+ years have passed and HTML is still the foundation of the Web, with minimal changes from back then.

 Sure, we got more semantic tags, presentational HTML is no longer a thing, and CSS has taken care of the design of things.